Is Silicon Valley Diverse Enough to Resist Reduction?

 This essay takes Joichi Ito’s manifesto for resisting reduction in AI as its point of departure, and asks, “Is Silicon Valley diverse enough to resist reduction in AI?”

 Numerous studies have established that good collaborative models, where the desired outcome is collective intelligence, are driven in part by cognitive diversity.
 That is, the members of the system must not only be skilled, they must understand and solve problems differently than one another, in order to obtain a system of collective intelligence.
 Ito argues that Silicon Valley mega companies “… are developed and run in great part by people who believe in a new religion, Singularity”.
 Put differently, Silicon Valley seems to have homogenous notions of how to approach AI.
 Therefore, I argue that there is a lack of cognitive diversity among the people running Silicon Valley mega companies, and consequently, the main barrier to resisting reduction is in place.
 The lack of cognitive diversity results in suboptimal collective intelligence in the system, which helps explain the trend of reductionism.
 Ito alludes to this notion by cautioning that “In Silicon Valley, the combination of groupthink and financial success of this cult of technology has created a positive feedback system that has very little capacity for regulating through negative feedback.”
 Thus, they lack cognitive diversity to obtain collective intelligence.
-By formalizing this argument using Scott E. Page’s ‘Diversity prediction theorem’,
+By formalizing this argument using Scott E. Page’s ‘Diversity prediction theorem’,7 I show that Silicon Valley’s preoccupation with Singularity is a sign of a system driven by herd behavior.
+Here, collective intelligence is understood as an outcome that follows the logic suggested by Malone, Laubacher and Dellarocas (2010): If we can understand the parts that make up collective intelligence, we can design powerful systems.8

 This essay will outline different interpretations of growth that together present a diversity of models on how AI may unfold.
 Second, I explain how a lack of cognitive diversity is related to herd behavior – and how that may have implications for the system.
 One of the essential implications of the subsequent reductionism is explicated by drawing on Page’s diversity prediction theorem.
 Finally, I tie together the arguments to show how cognitive diversity and the resistance to reductionism are two sides of the same coin – and I emphasize that, collectively, wise decisions on AI can only be assumed if the system building it comprises a cognitively diverse set of individuals.